7mind/blog/role-based-repositories.md

 The rest can be as flexible as we wish.
 For example, in case we don't want to keep all our source code in one repository, the tool may pull the components from different repositories, take care of commits, etc, etc.

-We may say that our repository have *roles* and at any time we may choose which roles we wish to *activate*.
+We may say that our repository has *roles* and at any time we may choose which roles we wish to *activate*.
 So, we may call this approach "Role-Based Repository", or RBR.

 Such a tool would solve most of the problems.
 When we need to perform a global refactoring we may generate all-in-one project.